The published AIRM is the result of many years’ effort by many stakeholders within the ATM community.

 It started as two parallel efforts to define vocabularies for use in ATM enterprise architecture efforts.

 - NAS-EA-OV7.
 This was developed as part of the NEXTGEN Program by the U.S. Federal Aviation Administration.

-The documents produced by the NSDMCG are available in the AIRM Community Area.
+The documents produced by the NSDMCG and SESAR are available in the AIRM Community Area.

 The development of the AIRM was continued by an international team of experts on the ICAO Information Management Panel.
 This work started in 2016.
 It was completed in early 2019.

 The AIRM is deployed.
 It is supported by the AIRM community.